Frequently Asked Questions

 Two letters of recommendation are required to complete your application for admission.
 (Additional letters may be submitted, but are not required.)
 We recommend that at least one of the references come from a person familiar with your academic performance; however, references from employers also will be accepted.

-Tuition for the Law and Entrepreneurship LLM program will be comparable to the tuition for one year of the Law School's JD program and its LLM for International Law Graduates.
-The current annual tuition is $50,750, plus fees.
+Tuition for the nine-month residential LLM in Law and Entrepreneurship program is comparable to the tuition for one year of the Law School's JD program and its LLM for International Law Graduates.
+Please see the tuition and fees webpage for current rates.